StamTheo28/youtube-dashboard/README.md

 | Stamatis Theocharous | Dashboard Developer | StamatisTheocharous@gmail.com | [Stamatis](https://www.linkedin.com/in/stamatistheocharous/) |
 | Andreas Argyrou | Semantic Analysis Developer | AndreasArgyrou999@gmail.com | [Andreas](https://www.linkedin.com/in/andreas-arghyrou-2260151b4/) |

+## Extras
+To ensure that the project is of high quality i have used:
+- Flake8 with a pre-commit yaml file to ensure that my code follows industry level Python Standards (Pep8).
+- Used a django.yml to build and test the django app in CI/CD pipeline using git.
+- Created a number of Django Tests to make sure that the app works as intended.

 ## License